2018-02-01 07:19:03 • ID: 1715

 New data from stratified Fauresmith sites suggest that this industry, which combines small refined handaxes with technological components characteristic of the MSA (prepared cores, blades, Levallois points, convex scrapers), maybe as old as 542–435 k.a.
 (Wonderwerk Cave MU4 , Kathu Pan 1).

 The presence of blade tools and prepared core technology in deposits dated to >400 k.a. at Kathu Pan 1 is of considerable interest, because it would fit to the MSA chronology in East Africa.
-Blade tools co-occur with Acheulian bifaces, Levallois flakes and points at the site of LHA/GnJh-03 in the Kapthurin Formation (Kenya) dated to 545-509 k.a. , preceding anatomical modernity in hominins, point to a „long MSA chronology“ in Africa.
+Blade tools co-occur with Acheulian bifaces, Levallois flakes and points at the site of LHA/GnJh-03 in the Kapthurin Formation (Kenya) dated to 545-509 k.a. , preceding anatomical modernity in hominins, pointing to a „long MSA chronology“ in Africa.

 In South Africá finally, typical MSA- ensembles, lacking the presence of handaxes, appeared at roughly between 300 and 250 k.a.
 BP (Florisbad and Sterkfontein-Lincoln Cave).
 The Kathu Pan MSA at 336–254 ka is potentially slightly older, if we accept this date.